minibolt-guide/minibolt/guide/lightning/lightning-client.md

   ```

 * Enter your `password [C]` as wallet password (it must be exactly the same you stored in `password.txt`).
-  To create a new wallet, select `n` when asked if you have an existing cipher seed.
+  To create a a new wallet, select `n` when asked if you have an existing cipher seed.
   Just press enter if asked about an additional seed passphrase, unless you know what you're doing.
   A new cipher seed consisting of 24 words is created.